kennytilton/mxtodomvc/README.md

 For issues, questions, or comments, ping us at kentilton on gmail, or DM @hiskennyness on Slack in the #Clojurians channel.

 ## Building TodoMVC from Scratch
-When starting on a TodoMVC implementation, we execute first just the title and footer as our own little "hello, world".
+[Documentation of the stepwise evolution of TodoMVC has moved ]here](documentation/InDepth.md) When starting on a TodoMVC implementation, we execute first just the title and footer as our own little "hello, world".
 Let us jump now to the commit of that milestone:
 ````bash
 git checkout hello-todomx